Chinatown Luggage Storage, Victoria

 What to Expect, Do & See in Victoria Chinatown

-Victoria Chinatown is one of the city's most distinctive historic neighbourhoods and a fascinating place to explore on foot.
-As the oldest Chinatown in Canada and one of the oldest in North America, it offers visitors a unique blend of heritage, culture, architecture, and local businesses.
-Entering through the ornate Gate of Harmonious Interest on Government Street, visitors are welcomed into a vibrant district filled with historic buildings, traditional storefronts, restaurants, bakeries, specialty shops, and cultural landmarks that reflect more than 150 years of Chinese-Canadian history.
+Victoria Chinatown is one of the city’s most historic neighborhoods and is fascinating to experience by foot.
+As the oldest the Chinatown in Canada and one of the oldest in North America, it provides a truly unique combination of heritage, culture, architecture and local business to those who visit.
+Upon entering Victoria Chinatown through the Gate of Harmonious Interest on Government Street, guests are provided access to a vibrant part of the city filled with historical buildings, traditional storefronts, restaurants, bakeries, specialty shops and cultural landmarks, that tell stories of over 150 years of Chinese-Canadian history.

-The heart of the district lies along Fisgard Street and the surrounding laneways, where the history of Victoria's Chinese community can still be seen and experienced today.
-One of the area's most famous attractions is Fan Tan Alley, Canada's narrowest street, lined with small boutiques, galleries, studios, and specialty shops tucked within a remarkably preserved heritage setting.
-Visitors can also explore the Victoria Chinatown Museum, which shares the stories, contributions, challenges, and achievements of generations of Chinese Canadians through immersive exhibits and historical displays.
-Throughout the year, guided walking tours help uncover the hidden stories, heritage buildings, and cultural traditions that have shaped the neighbourhood over time.
+The core of Victoria Chinatown is along Fisgard Street and the surrounding laneways, where visitors can still feel the history of the Chinese community in Victoria today.
+One of the most well-known sites in Victoria Chinatown is Fan Tan Alley – Canada’s narrowest street, filled with boutiques, galleries, studios and specialty shops.
+Visitors to Victoria Chinatown can also stop by the Victoria Chinatown Museum, where interactive exhibitions illustrate the contributions and stories of generations of Chinese Canadians.
+Year round guided walking tours expose visitors to the hidden history of the neighborhood, its heritage buildings and its cultural customs.

 Things to do in Victoria Chinatown